 1. Can My Teenager Switch Between Group and Individual Therapy if Needed?

 Yes.
-Teen mental health treatment centers allow adolescents to switch between therapy programs based on evolving needs and preferences.
+Teen mental health treatment centers like Nexus Teen Academy allow adolescents to switch between our therapy programs based on evolving needs and preferences.
 Most teenagers begin with individual therapy (to address personal concerns) and then switch to group therapy once they are more comfortable or if they require peer support.
-The vice versa also happens when teenagers in group therapy need more personalized attention.
+Many of our clients will utilize both individual and group therapies to reap the benefits of both.

 2. How Long Does Each Session Typically Last for Individual and Group Therapy?

-Most individual therapy sessions last 50-60 minutes, while group therapy sessions take 60-90 minutes or longer, owing to the huge number of participants.
+Individual therapy sessions last 50-60 minutes, while group therapy sessions take 60-90 minutes or longer, depending on the huge number of participants.
 Note that this duration can be influenced by a number of factors, including the therapeutic approaches used, participants’ treatment needs, and the therapist’s preferences.

 3. Can My Teenager Participate in Both Individual and Group Therapy Simultaneously?

 Yes.
 Therapists often combine group and individual therapy for comprehensive treatment.
-Such a combination, usually called complementary therapy, helps teens with complex issues address personal needs and the social aspects of their challenges.
+Such a combination, helps teens with complex issues address personal needs and the social aspects of their challenges.

 4. Are There Any Potential Downsides to Group Therapy for Teenagers?